-Acquisition of assets and liabilities of Yahsat
+Acquisition of Yahsat

-On 1 October 2024, the Company acquired the assets and liabilities of Al Yah Satellite Communications Company PJSC ("Yahsat") for a total consideration of USD 1.42 billion.
-The consideration was settled by issuing equity shares to the previous shareholders of Yahsat.
+On 1 October 2024, the Company acquired Al Yah Satellite Communications Company PJSC ("Yahsat"), which was determined to be a business combination as defined by IFRS Accounting Standards, for a consideration of USD 1,420 million.
+The consideration was settled through the issuing of equity to the previous shareholders of Yahsat.

-This acquisition is considered to be a business combination as defined by IFRS Accounting Standards and required management to identify all assets and liabilities of Yahsat at the acquisition date ("the purchase price allocation") and measure these assets and liabilities at fair value.
+This acquisition required management to identify all assets and liabilities of Yahsat at the acquisition date ("the purchase price allocation"), including those that were not recognised in the accounting records of Yahsat, and measure these assets and liabilities at fair value.
+The excess of the transaction price over the fair value of the net assets acquired at the acquisition is recognised as investment in subsidiaries.